You are here:

 Because uric acid’s role in gout is well understood and medications to ease attacks and reduce the risk or severity of future attacks are widely available, gout is one of the most—if not the most—controllable forms of arthritis.
 But researchers continue to make advances that help people live with gout.
 Perhaps someday these advances will prevent this extremely painful disease.

-Some areas of gout research include the following:
+Some current areas of gout research include the following:

 - Evaluating new therapies.
-A number of new therapies have shown promise in recent studies including biologic agents that block a chemical called tumor necrosis factor.
-This chemical is believed to play a role in the inflammation of gout.
+A number of new therapies have shown promise in recent studies including biologic agents.

 - Searching for new treatment approaches.
 Scientists are also studying the contributions of different types of cells that participate in both the acute and chronic joint manifestations of gout.
 The specific goals of this research are to better understand how urate crystals activate white blood cells called neutrophils, leading to acute gout attacks; how urate crystals affect the immune system, leading to chronic gout; and how urate crystals interact with bone cells in a way that causes debilitating bone lesions among people with chronic gout.
 The hope is that a better understanding of the various inflammatory reactions that occur in gout will provide innovative clues for treatment.